Tyler Cote came to college for more than a degree.

 "I wanted to leave knowing I made an impact on other people," he says.
 "I accomplished more than I could have imagined when I walked in here."

-Op250, which educates students, parents and teachers about the recruitment tactics of violent extremist organizations, was started by Cote and other interns at the university's Center for Terrorism and Security Studies
+Op250, which educates students, parents and teachers about the recruitment tactics of violent extremist organizations, was started by Cote and other interns at the university's Center for Terrorism and Security Studies, where they were advised by the center's director, Asst.
+Prof. Neil Shortland.

 Thanks to the DifferenceMaker and P2P prize money, some grants and generous donations, Cote, who graduated in December 2017, is now Op250's first full-time employee.
 Even before graduation, as Op250's education director, Cote went into schools, including Drury High School in North Adams, Mass., and the Johns Hopkins Center for Talented Youth in Baltimore, where he used hands-on activities to teach critical thinking skills and online safety.